wilys-json/CV-Squared/README.md

 device or system that draws on (advanced) technological resources is known as high-tech AAC.
 These systems are run on standalone devices or an application on edge devices such as a smartphone or tablet (e.g. [Proloque2Go](https://apps.apple.com/us/app/proloquo2go/id308368164)).
-One limitation in these systems however are operations such as flipping for categories and clicking item and speech generation buttons could be obstacles for individuals with a comorbid (fine-)motor impairment or developmental delay.
+One limitation in these systems, however, is that operations such as flipping for categories and clicking item, and speech generation buttons could be obstacles for individuals with a comorbid (fine-)motor impairment or developmental delay.
 Another problem with existing AAC system is that they are insensitive to the physical context and too generic (or takes too many steps to customize).
-These make the implementation of Core Vocabulary on high-tech AAC system way less "user-friendly".
+These make the implementation of Core Vocabulary on high-tech AAC system way less "user-friendly", and hence the use of AAC systems is less likely to be generalized in daily contexts.

 **Computer Vision & Indoor Scene Recognition**